Sedenfury/Digit-Recognizer/README.md

 3. Training a k-NN classifier, where 'k' is the number of neighbors considered.
 4. Evaluating the classifier on the test set using accuracy and a detailed classification report.

-As a beginner in machine learning, it was a bit confusing which method(bcuz I dont know any) to use for this PS as most of the solutions used Neural Networks.
+As a beginner in machine learning, it was a bit confusing which method(bcuz I dont know much) to use for this PS as most of the solutions used Neural Networks.
-And I dont know WHAT IS REQUIRED TO MAKE A DIGIT RECOGNIZER
+And I dont know what exactly is required for a digit recognizer

 So...., I started with some basics which i knew/was learning:
 1. Supervised and unsupervised learning{basic understanding of classification,regression,clustering,dimensionality,reduction}